 I feel fine.
 Why not wait for these symptoms to develop, rather than have a colonoscopy?

-You may be at normal or greater risk for colorectal cancer, based on your age, personal medical history and family medical history.
+You may be at normal or greater risk for colorectal cancer, based on your age, race, personal medical history and family medical history.

 Talk to your doctor about your risk factors and when it is best to start screening.

 There are many choices of tests to get screened for colorectal cancer (CRC).

 Be open and honest about symptoms, concerns and questions.
 Remember, colorectal cancer screening has been demonstrated to be lifesaving.
-No butts about it: Get screened!

 Along with getting tested regularly, healthy life choices are usually recommended as the best way to lower your risk of colorectal cancer.